 There are few assets more important to married couples than their home.
 After all, despite often being a couple’s most valuable asset, a home is also a highly sentimental asset.
 It’s where families have dinner together, unwind at the end of the day, and customize to their liking.
 Unfortunately, when couples get divorced, they often find themselves very worried about the future of their marital home.
-Please continue reading and reach out to our experienced Montgomery County marital property division lawyer today to learn more about who will get the house in your divorce and how our firm can help you through the process ahead.
+Please continue reading and reach out to our experienced The Woodlands marital property division lawyer today to learn more about who will get the house in your divorce and how our firm can help you through the process ahead.

 Who is entitled to get the house in a divorce in Texas?